 Danish is difficult to learn.
 Only half of the written letters are pronounced in conversation, and a combination of guttural “r’s” and soft “d’s” make developing the proper accent a lifetime achievement.

+There is nothing like a Dane.
 While I was in Nuhavn a Swedish man was arrested for disorderly behaviour.
 He was so drunk the police thought he was Danish.

 There’s been recent speculation that even the Danes don’t understand each other.

 Nevertheless I refused English as far as possible and ordered the tongue twisting, mouth watering Rødgrød med Fløde – Danish Red Berry Pudding with Cream- with panache.

 I demanded my right to speak the language and learn the culture.